 Bryde’s whales were not heavily targeted for commercial whaling, due partly to their mostly tropical distribution outside of the most common whaling grounds in higher latitudes, and partly due to the fact that they were smaller and less appetizing or lucrative than larger species that yielded more oil and meat.
 As a consequence, most Bryde’s whale stocks are believed to be relatively intact, although the long-standing confusion between species may mean that some of the catches recorded as sei whales may actually have been Bryde’s whales.
 A limited number of Bryde’s whale catches are still conducted in the northwest Pacific each year, under Japan’s special permit whaling programme.

-The historical confusion between Bryde’s and sei whales, which makes pre- and post-whaling population numbers difficult to estimate, combined with the continued lack of clarity regarding the taxonomic status of Bryde’s whale populations around the world has led to a Data Deficient classification on the IUCN Redlist of threatened species.
+The historical confusion between Bryde’s and sei whales, which makes pre- and post-whaling population numbers difficult to estimate, combined with the continued lack of clarity regarding the taxonomic status of Bryde’s whale populations around the world, have made it challenging to accurately assess this species.
+However, as of 2018, it is considered a species of Least Concern on the IUCN Redlist of threatened species.
 The species is listed on Appendix II of the Convention on Migratory Species (CMS) and Appendix I of CITES.